Twins vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 58 hits with 13 doubles, a triple, a home run, 29 walks and 17 RBI.
-He's also stolen nine bases.
+- Steven Kwan has 14 doubles, a triple, a home run, 29 walks and 17 RBI (59 total hits).
+He has swiped nine bases.

-- Kwan brings a two-game streak with at least one hit into this one.
-In his last five games he is batting .320 with two doubles, a walk and two RBI.
+- Kwan enters this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .280 with two doubles and an RBI.

 Kwan Recent Games